Posts

 Pythia

-Amidst old smoke and stale perfume of a broken night, a seraphic voice posed a question in the dark— to tremble to hear a moan to sink into unguent warmth in a sacred retreat.
+Amidst old smoke and stale perfume of a broken night, a seraphic voice posed a question in the dark— “Have we spoken?”
 In the green room, yellow gloves lay on a coffee table.
-She lit a cigarette and gazed at the fine rain I took her scent and felt her breath her nostrils flared an arabesque veil of smoke drifted into cloudy gray-green eyes.
-“Have we spoken?”
+She lit a cigarette, gazed at the fine rain.
+I took her scent felt her breath.
+Her nostrils flared — an arabesque veil of smoke drifted into cloudy gray-green eyes.
 A hot blush came to my cheek.
 “Your blood is warm.”
-“I read Bishop Sheen.”
-She forced a laugh and blew a jet from under dark lashes.
+She forced a laugh, blew a jet from under dark lashes.
 “I adore Coblenz.
-Kiss me. ” She tasted of tobacco and stale mint.
-I slid fingers to her nipples her bosom swelled a tremor crossed her face.
+K iss me. ” She tasted of tobacco and stale mint.
+Her bosom swelled, a tremor crossed her face.
 “Would you like a trip to Greece?”
-That’s where I want to go: White-velvet breasts C-section painted nails, on a cold-hard floor.
-I woke to a curving figure in a wide-brimmed hat staring in a mirror, black-spike heels, cigarette, eye-liner, headlights in the drive shouts at the front door.
+White-velvet breasts.
+C-section.
+Painted nails on a cold-hard floor.
+I woke to a curving figure staring in a mirror — wide-brimmed hat, black-spike heels, cigarette, eye-liner — headlights in the drive, shouts at the front door.